matevz-jazbec/java-basic-loops-exercises/README.md

 └─ README.md              # (this file)
 ```

-> All solutions are self-contained (no packages) so you can compile/run each from its folder.
+Each exercise is independent and does not use Java packages, so you can compile and run it directly from its folder.

 ---